6G-SANDBOX/portal/README.md

 * Dispatcher:
     * Host: Location of the machine where the Dispatcher is running (localhost by default).
     * Port: Port where the Dispatcher is listening for connections (5001 by default).
+> The Dispatcher does not currently exist as a separate entity, so this information refers to the ELCM during Release A.

 ## Authors